 Mission and Philosophy

-Wye River is an independent, college preparatory school serving bright students with learning differences.
-We provide an individualized and supportive high school education in a low-stress, yet challenging academic environment.
-Diagnostic information, observation and parent input serve as the basis for understanding each student's unique learning style.
+We offer an individualized high school education for grades 9-12 in a low-stress, yet challenging academic environment.
+In order to understand each student’s learning style, we get the diagnostic information, observation, and the input of the parents.
 Our program ensures a well-rounded experience including athletics and the arts, offered within a daily structure that is responsive to the needs of teenagers.

 We are committed to affecting lifelong change in the lives of our students, many of whom have struggled in traditional settings.
 Our belief in the power of each student's unique talents, skills, interests and goals is our guiding force.
 Students who learn differently discover through innovation, develop with rigor, and celebrate their strengths at Wye River Upper School while preparing for success in college, career and life.